-While additional studies need to be completed to investigate this concern, both the CDC and the American College of Obstetricians and Gynecologists still strongly recommend that all pregnant women receive the flu vaccine.
+While additional studies need to be completed to investigate this concern, both the

 Manufacturers typically begin shipping the flu vaccine in August.
 People are often encouraged to receive the vaccine as soon as it’s available.

-If you don’t receive your vaccination by the end of October, it isn’t too late!
+If you don’t receive your vaccination by the end of October, it isn’t too late.
 Getting vaccinated later can still provide protection against the influenza virus.

 There are many benefits to influenza vaccination, as well as some associated risks.
 If you have questions or concerns about influenza vaccination, be sure to speak to your doctor about them.